corda/corda/docs/source/clauses.rst

 Short description:

-- Checks if zero or more clauses that compose AnyOf have associated commands in a command set.
+- Checks if one or more clauses that compose AnyOf have associated commands in a command set.
 - After success runs verification logic specific for every *matched* (in this case *Cl2, Cl4, Cl5*) clause from composition.

 **Usage**